mgenware/qing/lib/dev/sod/README.md

 ## Required or optional

-By default, field names are required properties in Go, and optional properties in TS due to the auto `omitifempty` tag added to all Go struct fields.
+By default, field names are required properties in Go, and optional properties in TS due to the auto `omitempty` tag added to all Go struct fields.
 To mark a field optional in Go, use `<type>?`.
 To mark a field required in TS, use `<type>!`.

 ### Predefined types